Key Takeaways

 – Begin digital PR outreach to build domain authority alongside organic content

-- Develop a go-to-market content strategy aligned to specific pipeline goals
+– Develop a content strategy aligned to specific pipeline goals

-At Series A, content should be generating 20–30% of inbound pipeline within 9 months of consistent investment.
+At Series A, content should be generating 20–30% of inbound pipeline within nine months of consistent investment.

 Series B: Distribute and Compound

 Series B companies have content assets.
-The strategic gap is usually in distribution and conversion optimization.
+The strategic gap is usually in distribution and conversion optimisation.

 Priorities: